 - On a large dinner plate, spread the panko crumbs

-- Take 2 to 3 dessert spoonfuls of meat mixture and form into a round, gently flattening on each side.
-Place in the crumbs and turn over and around until the rissole is all coated.
+- Take 2 to 3 dessert spoonfuls of meat mixture and form into a round.
+To even out some of the moisture in the meatballs, roll rissole thoroughly in crumbs and turn over and around until the rissole is all coated.
 Set aside on a clean plate.

 - Repeat the process and make 5 more.

 - This recipe makes 6 rissoles and Nutrition is per Rissole.
-Generally 2 rissoles are adequate for the average eater.
+2 rissoles with your choice of side would make for a light dinner.

 - These rissoles make great leftovers the next day, just reheat in the microwave for a couple of minutes.

-- You can also freeze the rissoles in an air tight container for upto 4 weeks.
+- You can also freeze cooked rissoles in an air tight container for upto 8 weeks.